Phnom Penh Guide

 Phnom Penh Guide: Important tips for using ATMs

 15 Sept.
-23: If a choice is available, use machines in well lit areas like inside shopping centers.
+23: If a choice is available, use machines in well-lit areas like inside shopping centers.
 I prefer to use them inside a bank.
 For example, if your account is with ABA, use the ABA machines inside one of their branches.
 Should there be any problem, staff will be on hand to help.

 Should you decide to use a machine outside in the street, make sure that the sun is not shining onto the screen, making onscreen instructions difficult to see, and mistakes more likely to occur.